 Prior to application trainees must discuss their application for flexible training with the Programme Director/scheme to ensure that their request for flexible training can be accommodated on the scheme.

 In making the application it will be assumed by NDTP that your application will be supported by the training scheme.

-The training scheme should make every effort to accommodate and support the trainee’s application for flexible training.

-Training time will not be accelerated as a result of flexible training arrangements.
-All elements for nomination of CSCST including out of hours arrangements over the course of training must be achieved.

-To safeguard quality and continuity in training, a close mentorship and communication between trainees, trainers and programme directing teams prior to application, and at regular structured individual reviews (3-6 monthly) throughout the period of flexible training should be undertaken.
-This is necessary to protect the progress of the trainee and to highlight deficiencies and areas of difficulty early.